If you are or were a smoker, a lung cancer screening could save your life.

 - Eat a diet low in fruits and vegetables and high in cholesterol

-- Have been exposed to asbestos, paint, mustard gas, and other chemicals
+- Have occupational exposure to asbestos, paint, mustard gas, and metals (chromium, cadmium, and arsenic), and certain organic chemicals

 - Have been exposed to radon gas and/or air pollution